Why we need to keep changing

 The ocean never stops.
 The powerful foamy waves crash, crash, crash despite how many times the shore pushes them away.
 It will continue to ebb and flow, to change its direction and its power, even with no audience to witness it.

 Despite what we convince ourselves, we are always in flux too, ebbing and flowing.
 But we are less aware because long ago we stopped recording the milestones.
 We know that at three months, babies start mimicking familiar sounds.
-Within 7 to 10 months, they start to crawl.
+Within seven to ten months, they begin to crawl.
 By 12 or 13 years, we have all of our permanent teeth.
 But as adults, what are the milestones anymore?

 Just because we don't have the same well-researched milestone markers of childhood, it gives us no excuse to not continually be learning, growing, and changing throughout adulthood.
 As adults, rarely are we truly uncomfortable anymore.
 Our comfort zone suits us.

 It is obvious that we do not change at the same frequency we did as children, but what if we made a conscious effort to keep pushing for change?
 What could we learn?

 If we continue to make ourselves more and more uncomfortable, we can build our resilience.
 New experiences, foreign land, new people, new classes, new risks—all nudge us forward.
 We slowly grow into individuals who not only face change, but know how to fully embrace it.
 Instead of trying to muddle through, we learn its lessons.
 To accept it for what it is - our teacher.

 As we continue to consciously grow, we can then silently, graciously, bow our heads to each of our teachers - courage, adversity, disappointment, loneliness, longing, grief - and furthermore, to finally take notice as to who they carve us into.

 Be like the ocean.
 Ebbing and flowing creates resilience.
 Be powerful and make waves when needed.
 Learn when to embrace the calm, too.
 Keep changing.
 Realize that it does no good to simply stand still.